 Jar it up

-Now that you have all the paste and the phase 1 and 2 veggies prepped you can now put them all together in a big bowl.
+Now that you have prepped all the paste and the phase 1 and 2 veggies, you can put them together in a big bowl.

 Toss the veggies and paste (I use my freshly washed and dried hands) until all the ingredients are evenly distributed.

 Now take handfuls and fill your jars one at a time.
-Keep mixing the ingredients in the bowl to make make sure the liquid is evenly distributed as you go.
+Keep mixing the ingredients in the bowl to ensure the liquid is evenly distributed as you go.

-With a clean, wet cloth sponge wipe down excess kimchi from the outside and rim of the jar.
+With a clean, wet cloth, wipe down excess kimchi from the outside and rim of the jar.